We found one university-affiliated hospital with ~900 beds

 We encourage our colleagues in the education facility industry to communicate directly with Christine Fargo (firstname.lastname@example.org).
 The landing page for standards action on other ISEA consensus products is linked below:

 We are happy to drill into any consensus product affecting #TotalCostofOwnership of the safety and sustainability agenda of the education facility industry any day at 11 AM Eastern time.
-Additionally, we also host a dedicated work session on Laboratory Safety and Sustainability standards about every other month.
+Additionally, we also host a dedicated work session on Laboratory Safety and Sustainability and our Risk Management standards teleconferences.
 See our CALENDAR for the next online meeting.
-Use the login credentials at the upper right of our homepage.

 Issue: [13-28] and [16-69]